zihuixue/HOISwap/README.md

 ## News

 - **10/2024** Unfortunately, we are unable to release the HOI-Swap pre-trained checkpoints due to legal constraints.
-However, the HOI-Swap edit benchmark and evaluation code are now available [here]((#hoi-swap-edit-benchmark)).
+However, the HOI-Swap edit benchmark and evaluation code are now available [here](#hoi-swap-edit-benchmark).
 Stay tuned for the training and inference code.

 ## HOI-Swap edit benchmark